dbca-wa/developer-guidance/README.md

 - [Auth2](/developer-guidance/Auth2) - DBCA's bespoke internet single-sign-on (SSO) solution.
 - [Kustomize](/developer-guidance/Kustomize) - declarative Kubernetes resource definitions.

+## Project layout

+This project is intended to be built and deployed as a static site via GitHub Pages.
+Create new pages in GitHub-flavoured Markdown files in the project root and they will be automatically built and deployed at <https://dbca-wa.github.io/developer-guidance/>.

 ## Contributions

 This resource is intended as a living collaborative document.
 All DBCA developers are encouraged to submit pull requests to this repository with additions and corrections.